 The use of appropriately licensed (US Equestrian, US Dressage Federation, etc.) officials is always preferable.
-In regards to standard rallies, appropriately licensed officials may be required.
-However, realizing that not every area has Pony Club-oriented licensed officials easily available, rally organizers are asked to utilize suitably experienced person to fill official positions.
-Organizers needing help are encouraged to reach out to the appropriate discipline committee (refer to www.ponyclub.org About/Contact Us/Activities Council to find contact information for the USPC discipline committee members).
-These resource people, available by e-mail, or phone, can help with courses, officials or other questions.
+Regarding standard rallies, appropriately licensed officials may be required.
+However, realizing that not every area has Pony Cluboriented licensed officials easily available, rally organizers are asked to utilize suitably experienced personnel to fill official positions.
+Organizers needing help are encouraged to reach out to the appropriate discipline committee (refer to www.ponyclub.org About/Contact Us/Activities Committees to find contact information for the USPC discipline committee members).
+These resource people, available by e-mail, or phone, can help with courses, officials, or other questions.